modal-labs/gpu-glossary/gpu-glossary/perf/arithmetic-bandwidth.md

 Arithmetic bandwidth is the [peak rate](https://www.notion.so/GPU-Performance-Glossary-2251e7f1694980bd93e4f67a75c6e489?pvs=21) at which arithmetic work can be performed by a system.

 It represents the theoretical maximum of the achievable throughput for arithmetic operations per second.
-It determines the height of the “compute roof” in a [roofline model](https://www.notion.so/GPU-Performance-Glossary-2251e7f1694980bd93e4f67a75c6e489?pvs=21) of the hardware.
+It determines the height of the "compute roof" in a [roofline model](https://www.notion.so/GPU-Performance-Glossary-2251e7f1694980bd93e4f67a75c6e489?pvs=21) of the hardware.

 There are many arithmetic bandwidths in a complete system — one for each grouping of hardware units that provide bandwidth for executing arithmetic operations.